OpenSlides/openslides-backend/docs/actions/meeting_user.set_data.md

 ```
 ## Internal action
-Sets the data for a meeting_user identified either by a `id` or a `user_id`-`meeting_id` pair.
-If the latter is the case and there is no meeting_user with that combination, a new one is created.
+Sets the data for a meeting user identified either by an `id` or a `user_id`-`meeting_id` pair.
+If the latter is the case and there is no meeting user with that combination, a new one is created.